Nicaragua arrests 5 more opposition leaders in crackdown - WTMJ

-MANAGUA, Nicaragua (AP) — The government of Nicaraguan President Daniel Ortega arrested five opposition leaders Sunday during the biggest one-day round up so far, in what appears to be widespread detentions of anyone who might challenge his rule.
+MANAGUA, Nicaragua (AP) — The government of Nicaraguan President Daniel Ortega arrested five opposition leaders during a major weekend round up, in what appears to be widespread detentions of anyone who might challenge his rule.

-The moves over the weekend suggest Ortega has moved beyond arresting potential opposition candidates in the Nov.
+The four arrests Sunday and one Saturday suggest Ortega has moved beyond arresting potential rival candidates in the Nov.
 7 elections, and has begun arresting any prominent member of the opposition.
-Sunday’s arrests bring to 12 the number of opponents detained since June 2.
+The arrests bring to 12 the number of opponents detained since June 2.

-“It’s not just potential candidates any more, it’s political leaders,” former general and Sandinista dissident Hugo Torres said in a telephone interview with The Associated Press before he himself was arrested.
+“It’s not just potential candidates any more, it’s political leaders,” former general and Sandinista dissident Hugo Torres told The Associated Press before he himself was arrested Sunday.
 “This is not a transition to dictatorship, it is a dictatorship in every way.”

-On Sunday, police arrested prominent ex-Sandinista dissident Dora María Téllez, and another opposition leader, Ana Margarita Vijil.
+On Sunday, police also arrested prominent ex-Sandinista dissident Dora María Téllez, another opposition leader, Ana Margarita Vijil, and Suyen Barahona, leader of the political movement Unamos.

 Tellez’s arrest is a major step: she was a leading Sandinista militant who led an assault on the National Palace in 1978, taking hostage the congress of dictator Anastasio Somoza in exchange for the release of Sandinista prisoners.